oggy-dfin/fm-catalogue/README.md

 * **Domain**: some tools are geared towards specific domains, e.g., security protocols.

-* **Model analysis & automation**: ultimately, the goal of the tool is to analyze a model of the system.
+* **Model automation & analysis**: ultimately, the goal of the tool is to analyze a model of the system.
   The analysis can be fully automated, or can require a lot of manual input, or lie somewhere in between.
   Furthermore, there’s a number of standard analysis approaches: interactive tactic-based reasoning, SAT/SMT solving (often with some preprocessing), exhaustive finite state model checking, symbolic model checking, etc.
   If the tool uses such an approach, we note it here.